Child Bride (1938)

 Charles nails a notice on Miss Carol’s door.
 The law has been passed and marrying anyone under eighteen years of age is now illegal.
 She asks when it went into effect and Charles says three days ago.
 That stupid asshole took three days to tell her?!
 Of course, now we think she’ll realize there’s still time to stop Jake from raping Jennie, but instead she does absolutely nothing at all.

 Freddie is super pissed and is gearing up to kill Jake.
-Jake wants to get straight to bed but fortunately Jennie needs to say her prayers, giving Angelo, quite a surprise, enough time to shoot Jake, sparing Freddie from having to make the kill.
+Jake wants to get straight to bed but fortunately Jennie needs to say her prayers, giving Angelo, in quite a surprise, enough time to shoot Jake, sparing Freddie from having to make the kill.
 I guess Master-Blaster runs Barter Town now.
-Jake’s comments about getting into bed and blowing the lamp out is all we need to figure out what almost happens.
+Jake’s comments about getting into bed and blowing the lamp out is all we need to figure out what almost happened.

-This was the first property infamous producer/presenter Kroger Babb would trot out around 1945 along with his most famous production, Mom and Dad (1945), which would rake in millions and end up being added to the Library of Congress years later.
+This was the first property infamous producer/presenter Kroger Babb would trot out along with his most famous production, Mom and Dad (1945), which would rake in millions and end up being added to the Library of Congress years later.
 No such luck for Child Bride, however.
 Part of writer/director Harry Revier’s IMDB bio reads, “Little is known about his life until 1914.”
 That seems about right for the director of Child Bride, The Slaver (1927) and Lash of the Penintentes (1936).
 This was his last feature and he certainly went out with a bang.
 It’s upsetting that this film, for all it’s poor acting and awful subject matter, is competently made with a slow beginning that ramps up midway and doesn’t let up for a moment.
-I’d be happier if it were riddled with technical errors and distracted me from the story, but it’s undeniably watchable.
+I’d be happier if it were riddled with technical errors which distracted me from the story, but it’s undeniably watchable.
 The DP shot a great deal of Bowery Boys films and lends an authentic look to its mountain denizens and locations.

 The best performances belong to Shirley Mills and Warner Richmond.
 Mills would go on to have a decent career in several films, sometimes credited and sometimes not.
 She nearly always played smaller roles and will be best remembered by respectable folks for John Ford’s towering The Grapes of Wrath (1940) and by trash mongers like me for Child Bride.
 Richmond’s performance is amazing.
 It is 100% unapologetic and very brave.
 There’s never a wink toward the audience and his scenes with Jennie carry a real sense of danger.
 If only he’d been given a role like this in a prestige picture, maybe he’d have gone on to become a more famous actor.
 For now, he has 143 credits to his name and luckily, Scarface (1932) will be much more fondly remembered than Child Bride.